Dark Chocolate Ganache for Macarons

 Spread the love

-Dark Chocolate Ganache made with a few ingredients.
+Dark Chocolate Ganache is made with a few ingredients.
 This is the basic ganache to fill macarons.
-If you want to make creamy, smooth and perfectly rich Dark Chocolate Ganache for macarons then this is the best recipe you can find.
-Check also my tips for making perfect ganache and recipe of Milk Chocolate Ganache for Macarons.
+If you want to make creamy, smooth, and perfectly rich Dark Chocolate Ganache for macarons, then this is the best recipe you can find.
+Check also my tips for making perfect ganache and recipe for Milk Chocolate Ganache for Macarons.

-• Glucose syrup.
-Could be substitute with corn syrup, honey or inverted sugar.
+• Glucose syrup: Could be replaced with corn syrup, honey, or inverted sugar.

-• Butter.
-I used unsalted butter for this recipe.
+• Butter: I use unsalted butter for this recipe.

-Tip from Marina: I would not recommend using whisk to mix the ganache.
-This will create air bubbles and affect texture of the ganache.
+Tip from Marina: I would not recommend using a whisk to mix the ganache.
+This will create air bubbles and affect the texture of the ganache.

-Emulsify ganache with hand blender.
-Hold blender at an angle and keep it at the bottom to prevent incorporating too much air bubbles.
-Add pinch of salt and butter.
+Emulsify the ganache with an immersion blender.
+Hold the blender at an angle and keep it at the bottom to prevent incorporating too many air bubbles.
+Add a pinch of salt and butter.
 Emulsify again for 5-10 seconds.
-Ganache should be smooth and silky.
+The ganache should be smooth and silky.

-Transfer ganache to a flat container and cover with the plastic wrap “to contact”.
-Let ganache set for about 1 hour at room temperature.
+Transfer the ganache to a flat container and cover it with the plastic wrap “to contact.”
+Let the ganache set for about 1 hour at room temperature.
 I would not recommend putting dark chocolate ganache into the fridge before pipping as it will change the silky texture.
 This ganache is very stable and not runny.
-Could be flavored with any extracts, like mint or Amoretti Natural Flavors.
+It could be flavored with any extracts, like mint or Amoretti Natural Flavors.
 My favorite is to pair with raspberry confit.

 Tip from Marina: This ganache sets very fast, I would recommend baking macaron shells first.

-• use hight quality dark chocolate.
-Valrhona or Callebaut are my favorite.
-Store bought dark chocolate like Ghirardelli will also work.
+• Use high-quality quality dark chocolate.
+Valrhona or Callebaut are my favorites.
+Store-bought dark chocolate like Ghirardelli will also work.

-• keep ganache on the counter top at room temperature and check by pressing with fingers for pipping consistency.
+• Keep the ganache on the countertop at room temperature and check by pressing with fingers for pipping consistency.

-If you make this dark chocolate ganache, please tag me on social media and make sure to leave a rating down below.
+If you make this Dark Chocolate Ganache, please tag me on social media and make sure to leave a rating down below.
 I would love to see your creations!
-Check also other recipes:

 5 from 1 vote